MaxLugo/SVARIV/README.md

 example.py
-The file will call SVARIV.py functions and replicates the results. file format .py (native python)
+The file will call SVARIV functions and replicates the results. file format .py (native python)

 example.ipynb
-The file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter notebook)
+The file will call SVARIV functions and replicates the results. file format .ipynb (jupyter notebook)

 Both files example.* have the same content.
 The python file replicates Figure 1 and 2 and related results of the Oil example exogenous instrument.